ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 On a hit, you can use your bonus action to heal yourself of hp equal to your proficiency bonus.
 You can use this ability a number of times equal to your proficiency bonus per short rest.

+### Peacekeeper

+*Owned by Val*

+This battleaxe shines like the day it was made.
+It has a large head and a metal handle wrapped with black leather.

+#### Attunement Bonus

+On a successful hit, you can choose to do additional radiant damage, a number of times equal to your proficiency bonus per short rest.

 ### The Pyremaul